UMR 8135 CNRS - INALCO - EPHE

 Chapitres dans des ouvrages

-• Akumbu, Pius W. (submitted).
+• Akumbu, Pius W. (sous presse).
 Onomatopoeia in Babanki.
-In Lívia Körtvélyessy (ed.), Handbook of onomatopeoia.
+In Lívia Körtvélyessy (ed.), Onomatopoeia in the World’s languages.
 De Gruyter Mouton

-• Akumbu, Pius W. (submitted).
+• Akumbu, Pius W. (sous presse).
 A community approach to language documentation in Africa.
 ACAL53 Proceedings.
 Language Science Press.

-• Akumbu, Pius W. & Jeffrey Wills (submitted).
+• Akumbu, Pius W. & Jeffrey Wills (sous presse).
 V2 and extensions in Ring languages.
 In Rebecca Grollemund, Derek Nurse and John Watters (eds.), Bantoid and Bantu in Cameroon: An historical re-assessment.
 De Gruyter Mouton.

-• Akumbu, Pius W. & Roland Kießling. (submitted).
+• Akumbu, Pius W. & Roland Kießling (sous presse).
 Babanki logophoricity in a Ring perspective.
 In Rose-Juliet Anyanwu (ed.), Logophoricity in African languages.

 • Akumbu, Pius W. & Pierpaolo Di Carlo (2021).
 Multilingualism: The language of health in Cameroon.
 In Akumbu, Pius W. & Justine G. Nzweundji (eds.), Responding to disease outbreak in Cameroon: Lessons from COVID-19, 1-17.
 Köln: Köppe.